grnet/epic.grnet.gr/content/guides/overview.md

 - PUT for creating/updating a new PID with manual generation of suffix name
 - DELETE for deleting a selected PID

+PID EPIC is totally (100%) compatible with the DOI and a PID (including the prefix) can also be interpreted from any server DOI.

 [restful]: https://en.wikipedia.org/wiki/Representational_state_transfer